kaazing/gateway/doc/admin-reference/r_configure_gateway_service_defaults.md

 -   If you specify two or more `mime-mapping` entries for the same extension in a single `service` or in `service-defaults`, the Gateway only applies the last `mime-mapping` entry for that extension.
 -   The `service-defaults` section in the default Gateway configuration includes the following standard mappings.
 You can modify these entries, but keep in mind that all `mime-mapping` entries must come after any [accept-options](#svcdftacceptoptions) you add to this section.

     **Note:** The Gateway has hard-coded internal MIME mappings that are equivalent to those provided in the `service-defaults` section of the `gateway-config.xml`, for backward compatibility with earlier releases of KAAZING Gateway.
-You cannot remove these internal settings.
-You can, however, override them with new MIME-type values.
+You can edit these mappings, as needed (to override them with new MIME-type values), but you cannot remove the initial internal set of mappings.

     The default Gateway `mime-mapping` entries are: